 Graduate students take two elective courses, which may be an additional ANTH 504T class, a 400-level class in anthropology, ANTH 599 (Independent Study) with your project/thesis advisor, or a 400- or 500-level class in a related field, with the approval of your thesis advisor.
 ANTH 599 may be taken only once.
-Students taking a 400-level course for graduate credit will be expected (as specified in the course syllabus by University policy) to do additional work beyond that of an undergraduate.
+Students taking a 400-level course for graduate credit are required by University policy to complete additional work beyond that of an undergraduate.
+This must be an additional assignment [may not simply be a longer research paper, for example].